iterative/dvc.org/static/docs/use-cases/huge-data-on-an-external-drive.md

 ### Using an environment variable for the data path

-In a real life situation probabaly you would declare an environment variable `DATA_PATH=/mnt/data` and use it to shorten the command options, like this:
+In a real life situation probably you would declare an environment variable `DATA_PATH=/mnt/data` and use it to shorten the command options, like this:

 ```dvc